agherzan/yubikey-full-disk-encryption/README.md

 ## Enable ykfde-suspend module

-You can enable ykfde-suspend module which allows for automatically locking encrypted LUKS containers and wiping keys from memory on suspend and unlocking them on resume by using luksSuspend, luksResume commands.
+You can enable the ykfde-suspend module which allows for automatically locking encrypted LUKS containers and wiping keys from memory on suspend and unlocking them on resume by using luksSuspend, luksResume commands.
 Based on https://github.com/vianney/arch-luks-suspend

 1. Edit /etc/mkinitcpio.conf and make sure the following hooks are enabled: udev, ykfde, shutdown.
 2. Enable related systemd service: